why Weyerhaeuser Company [WY] is a Good Choice for Investors After New Price Target of $40.11

 BofA Securities have made an estimate for Weyerhaeuser Company shares, keeping their opinion on the stock as Buy, with their previous recommendation back on July 27, 2021.
 While these analysts kept the previous recommendation, Goldman raised their target price to Buy.
 The new note on the price target was released on July 15, 2021, representing the official price target for Weyerhaeuser Company stock.
 Previously, the target price had yet another raise to $35, while Stephens analysts kept a Equal-Weight rating on WY stock.
 On April 26, 2021, analysts increased their price target for WY shares from 37 to 50.

-Weyerhaeuser Company [WY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.57.
-With this latest performance, WY shares gained by 0.92% in over the last four-week period, additionally plugging by 2.25% over the last 6 months – not to mention a rise of 19.93% in the past year of trading.
+Weyerhaeuser Company [WY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.17.
+With this latest performance, WY shares dropped by -0.50% in over the last four-week period, additionally sinking by -3.09% over the last 6 months – not to mention a rise of 17.05% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Weyerhaeuser Company [WY] shares currently have an operating margin of +19.81 and a Gross Margin at +33.95.
 Weyerhaeuser Company’s Net Margin is presently recorded at +10.58.